ashayd27/Moore-Sequence-Detector/README.md

-# Mealy Sequence Detector (10010)
+# Moore Sequence Detector (10010)

-A 5-state Mealy finite state machine (FSM) implemented in Verilog to detect the binary sequence `10010` in a serial input stream.
+A 5-state Moore finite state machine (FSM) implemented in Verilog to detect the binary sequence `10010` in a serial input stream.
 Supports detection of **overlapping sequences** as well

 ---

 ## Project Structure
 ```
-Mealy-Sequence-Detector/
+Moore-Sequence-Detector/
 ├── src/
 │   └── sequenceDetector.v         # FSM Verilog implementation
 ├── test/